Calvin Lowry

-Calvin Sinclair Lowry (born February 13, 1983) is an American football coach and former player.
+Calvin Sinclair Lowry (born February 13, 1983) is an American football coach and former safety.

-Early years
+Early life

 Lowry starred at wide receiver and defensive back at Douglas Byrd High School in Fayetteville, North Carolina.

 Playing career

-He played professionally as a safety for the Tennessee Titans, Denver Broncos, Jacksonville Jaguars, Detroit Lions, and Omaha Nighthawks.
-He was drafted by the Titans in the fourth round of the 2006 NFL Draft.
 He played college football at Penn State.

+He was drafted by the Tennessee Titans in the fourth round of the 2006 NFL draft with the 102nd overall pick.

+On August 31, 2008, he was claimed by the Denver Broncos.

+He was also a member of the Jacksonville Jaguars, Detroit Lions, and Omaha Nighthawks.

+NFL career statistics

 Coaching career

 In January 2015, he was hired to be an assistant coach at Tulsa.

 In January 2023, Lowry joined the staff at his alma mater, Penn State as an offensive analyst.